Skip to main content

 • Complex analytics: funnels, cohorts, segmentation logic, and experiment results live elsewhere.

-• Advanced full-text search: ranking, fuzziness, faceting, and relevancy tuning belong to a search product (e.g., Find).
+• Advanced full-text search: ranking, fuzziness, faceting, and relevancy tuning belong to a search product such as Optimizely Find.

 When to use specialized tools